embeddedgo/embeddedgo.github.io/_posts/2020-03-27-programming_with_eve.md

 This image says a lot about how the rendering is done.

 Our display list draws two points on the screen.
 The `PointSize(60 * 16)` command specifies radius of the following points in 1/16 pixel precision.
-In the following display lists we will use `f(x)` instead of `x * 16` where f is defined as:
+In the subsequent display lists we use `f(x)` instead of `x * 16` where f is defined as:

 ```
 func f(x int) int { return x * 16 }
 ```

-This will increase the readability of the presented code.
+This increases the readability of the presented code.

 The `Begin(eve.POINTS)` tells the graphics engine to start drawing points.
 The following vertex commands draw points with the given coordinates.
 There are two kinds of vertex commands.

 The first one is [Vertex2ii](https://pkg.go.dev/github.com/embeddedgo/display/eve?tab=doc#DL.Vertex2ii) which accept four arguments.
 First two are x ,y coordinates and the next two allow to specify bitmap handle and cell (more about them later).
 The second one is [Vertex2f](https://pkg.go.dev/github.com/embeddedgo/display/eve?tab=doc#DL.Vertex2f) which accepts only two arguments which are x, y coordinates in 1/16 pixel precision.

-The Vertex2ii accepts x, y coordinates from 0 to 511 only.
+The Vertex2ii x, y coordinates can be in the range 0 to 511 only.
 It's a significant disadvantage in the case of 800x480 display.
 Despite this you can use Vertex2ii to draw on the whole screen (useful in case of bitmaps) thanks to the [VertexTranslateX](https://pkg.go.dev/github.com/embeddedgo/display/eve?tab=doc#DL.VertexTranslateX) and [VertexTranslateY](https://pkg.go.dev/github.com/embeddedgo/display/eve?tab=doc#DL.VertexTranslateY) commands.

 The `End()` command closes the drawing block started by Begin.
 It can be omitted in most cases.